 About

-Lucy Cotter (Laoiseach Ní Choitir) (she/her) works across a spectrum of practice and theory, often coming full circle through writing, making, curating, and educating.
-She embraces art's dynamic engagement with other fields, foregrounding how its multi-sensory nature creates possibilities to transform, queer, decolonize, and de-ableize knowledge.
+Lucy Cotter/ Laoiseach Ní Choitir (she/her) is a writer, artist, curator, and educator.
+She sees art as a form of material, conceptual, spatial, and choreographic thinking and a poetic means into the unknown and the unknowable, past and present.
+She embraces art's dynamic engagement with other fields, foregrounding how its multi-sensory nature creates possibilities to transform, queer, decolonize, re-indigenize, and de-ableize knowledge.

-She holds a PhD in cultural analysis, engaging with the agency of curating in a post/colonial world.
+Cotter/ Ní Choitir holds a PhD in cultural analysis, engaging with the agency of curating in a post/colonial world.
 Her curatorial accolades include being the curator of the Dutch Pavilion, 57th Venice Biennale 2017, and co-curator of Here as the Centre of the World, a transnational project in six global cities.
-She has curated exhibitions, performance, and events internationally at venues including Kunstinstitut Melly, Rotterdam; Stedelijk Museum, Amsterdam; EYE Film Museum, Amsterdam; e-flux, New York; The Kitchen, New York; the Center for Contemporary Art and Culture, Portland, and Oregon Center for Contemporary Art, Portland.
+She has curated exhibitions, performance, and events internationally at venues including the Stedelijk Museum, Amsterdam; EYE Film Museum, Amsterdam; Kunstinstitut Melly, Rotterdam; e-flux, New York; The Kitchen, New York; the Center for Contemporary Art and Culture, Portland; Oregon Center for Contemporary Art, Portland, and Rivers Institute for Contemporary Art and Thought, New Orleans.

 Contact

-You are welcome to reach out with queries about possible collaborations, guest lectures, workshops, curatorial and artistic projects, commissioning texts, or consulting; to ask me any questions about access to my work, or just to say hi.
+Please reach out with queries about collaborations, guest lectures or workshops, curatorial and artistic projects, commissioning texts, or consulting.
+You are also welcome to connect if you have any questions about my work or just wish to say hello.
 Email: info [at] lucycotter [dot] org

 SUBSCRIBE